 This spreadsheet includes GHG emissions data disaggregated by sector of activity for the start year.
 The CO_2 emissions from fuel combustion sectors are estimated by the GACMO tool automatically.
-Non- CO_2 emissions, non-fuel combustion sectors must be filled in by the user.
+Non- CO_2 emissions from fuel combustion, non-fuel combustion sectors must be filled in by the user.